penguinflys/penguinflys/_pages/about.md

 ![LIDARMAP]({{ "/assets/images/lidarmap.gif" | relative_url }}){: .align-center style="width: 100%;"}

-* Prepare the measurement setup of 2 Lidars and a GPS receiver in a platform with given calibration configration.
-GPS could be used to locolization but here to syncronize time of devices.
+* Prepare the measurement setup of 2 Lidars and a GPS receiver in a platform with given calibration configuration.
+GPS could be used to localization but here to synchronize time of devices.
 * Code a ROS package to input velodyne-64 and velodyne-16 raw data, then output calibrated point cloud to map to real-world, car pose is given by Mobile-mapping-system, which has a super high precision on localization.